shinyzhu/azureselected/content/cloud-advocate/Manage-multiple-Azure-tenancies-with-Azure-Lighthouse.md

 date: 2019-09-03
 ---

-# Manage multiple Azure tenancies with Azure Lighthouse
+# Manage multiple Azure tenancies with Azure Lighthouse 使用 Azure Lighthouse 管理多个 Azure 租约

 If you’ve explored the management capabilities inside Microsoft Azure, you’ll know there are a bunch of tools to help you manage and monitor your Azure resources and keep them compliant.
 Azure Blueprints (in preview) enables you to extend this across multiple subscriptions, but until now there’s been no way to see or manage resources in multiple Azure tenancies, from a single browser pane.
 Enter, Azure Lighthouse!